Camphene and popular but risky burning fluid are replaced by a brighter, less volatile lamp fuel.

 In 1835, Henry Porter of Bangor, Maine, patented his camphene mixture and opened a business to sell it in downtown Boston, Massachusetts.
 The concoction combined one part turpentine with four parts alcohol, and a small amount of camphor for aroma.

 “Porter’s Burning Fluid” became a popular lamp fuel.
-It burned bright and smelled good, but was dangerous, according to the Boston Mattapan Register, which reported that house fires and injuries were common.
+It burned brightly and smelled good, but could be dangerous, the Boston Mattapan Register reported, explaining that house fires and injuries were too common.

 The Boston newspaper noted on September 10, 1859: